-(S//NF) "Raw FISA-acquired information" is FISA-acquired information that (a) is in the same or substantially same format as when the FBI acquired it, or (b) has been processed only as necessary to render it into a form in which it can be evaluated to determine whether it reasonably appears to be foreign intelligence information, to be necessary to understand foreign intelligence information or to assess its importance, or to be evidence of a crime.
-Illustrative examples of raw FISA-acquired information include audio recordings of intercepted communications (including copies thereof); soft or hard copies of e-mails and digital images obtained electronic storage media; verbatim translations of documents or b1 b3 communications; and intercepted communications that have been processed into the form of "tech cuts" but have not been evaluated to determine whether the tech cuts reasonably appear to be foreign intelligence information, to be necessary to understand foreign intelligence information or to assess its importance, or to be evidence of a crime.
+(S/NF) "Raw FISA-acquired information" is FISA-acquired information that (a) is in the same or substantially same format as when the FBI acquired it, or (b) has been processed only as necessary to render it into a form in which it can be evaluated to determine whether it reasonably appears to be foreign intelligence information, to be necessary to understand foreign intelligence information or to assess its importance, or to be evidence of a crime.
+Illustrative examples of raw FISA-acquired information include audio recordings of intercepted communications (including copies thereof); soft or hard copies of e-mails electronic storage media; verbatim translations of documents or communications; and intercepted communications that have been processed into the form of be foreign intelligence information, to be necessary to understand foreign intelligence information or to assess its importance, or to be evidence of a crime.